ftnapps/jamnntpd/ReadMe.txt

 4.3 Configuration files
 -----------------------
-JamNNTPd uses three configuration files:
+JamNNTPd uses four configuration files:

 1) In the "groups" file, the JAM areas that JamNNTPd should provide as newsgroups are configured.